-- Physical assaults of a sexual nature, such as: - o Touching, pinching, patting, grabbing, brushing against another employee's body or poking another employees' body; - o Rape, sexual battery, molestation or attempts to commit these assaults.

-- Unwanted sexual advances or propositions, such as: - Requests for sexual favors accompanied by implied or overt threats concerning the victim's job performance evaluation, or other job benefits/ detriments; - o Subtle or obvious pressure for unwelcome sexual activities. - Sexually oriented gestures, noises, remarks, jokes or comments about a person's sexuality or sexual experience, which create a hostile work environment. - Sexual or discriminatory displays or publications anywhere in the workplace, such as: - Displaying pictures, posters, calendars, graffiti, objects, print materials or other materials that are sexually demeaning or pornographic.
-This includes such sexual displays on computers or cell phones and sharing such displays in the workplace. - Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity and the status of being transgender, such as: - o Interfering with, destroying or damaging a person's work area, tools/equipment, or otherwise interfering with the individual's ability to perform the job; - o Sabotaging an individual's work; - o Bullying, yelling, name-calling.
+- Physical assaults of a sexual nature, such as: - Touching, pinching, patting, grabbing, brushing against another employee's body or poking another employees' body; - Rape, sexual battery, molestation or attempts to commit these assaults. - Unwanted sexual advances or propositions, such as: - Requests for sexual favors accompanied by implied or overt threats concerning the victim's job performance evaluation, or other job benefits/ detriments; - Subtle or obvious pressure for unwelcome sexual activities. - Sexually oriented gestures, noises, remarks, jokes or comments about a person's sexuality or sexual experience, which create a hostile work environment. - Sexual or discriminatory displays or publications anywhere in the workplace, such as: - Displaying pictures, posters, calendars, graffiti, objects, print materials or other materials that are sexually demeaning or pornographic.
+This includes such sexual displays on computers or cell phones and sharing such displays in the workplace. - Sex stereotyping, which occurs when someone's conduct or personality traits are judged based on other people's ideas or perceptions about how individuals of a particular sex should act or look: - Remarks regarding an employee's gender expression, such as wearing a garment typically associated with a different gender identity; or - Asking employees to take on traditionally gendered roles, such as asking a woman to serve meeting refreshments when it is not part of, or appropriate to, her job duties. - Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity and the status of being transgender, such as: - Interfering with, destroying or damaging a person's work area, tools/equipment, or otherwise interfering with the individual's ability to perform the job; - Sabotaging an individual's work; - Bullying, yelling, name-calling. - Intentional misuse of an individual's preferred pronouns; or - Creating different expectations for individuals based on their perceived identities: - Dress codes that place more emphasis on women's attire; - Leaving parents/caregivers out of meetings when dealing with minors.